 Comments in the OCM may appear anywhere within the OCM Header, Metadata, Space Object Physical Characteristics, Force Model, Maneuver, Orbit State Time History, Covariance Time History, and State Transition Matrix Time History data sections.

 Extensive comments in an ODM are recommended in cases where there is insufficient time to negotiate an ICD.
-(For an example ‘Checklist ICD’, see ANNEX G.)

 The following comments should be provided: